sethtrei/GithubPagesWorkshop/README.md

  <br>
  <b> 3.
 Commit your changes with the following format </b>
   ```
-  git commit -m "Here you type the name of the commit and what it does.
+  git commit -m "Here you type what the commit does.
 Keep the quotations."
   ```
   This will get your changes ready to push to GitHub
   <br>